 If an accountant handles your business and payroll taxes, check with them to see if they also file Form W-2 for you.

 Don’t want to deal with the hassle of Form W-2?
 Let Patriot take care of your Form W-2 filing for you.
-Patriot’s Full Service payroll software will generate and file Form W-2 on your behalf.
+Patriot’s Full Service payroll will generate and file Form W-2 on your behalf.
 Your only responsibility?
 Giving Forms W-2 to your employees.
 Try it out with a free trial today!

 This article is updated from its original publication date of January 19, 2012.